Derrick-Mulati/Derrick-Mulati/README.md

 <br>

 I derive immense joy from the artistry of crafting, fine-tuning code, and conjuring inventive solutions for the world.
-My digital portfolio boasts over a million lines of code, and the prospect of adding even more to this intricate tapestry fills me with boundless happiness!.😄
+My digital portfolio boasts over a million lines of code, and the prospect of adding even more to this intricate tapestry fills me with boundless happiness!😄

 ### Connect With Me: